-Finland vs Iceland
+Finland vs Iceland by Isaiah

 Finland lost all the chances of progressing to the World Cup already long time ago, since the team was drawn in quite difficult group together with Croatia, Iceland, Turkey and Ukraine and they simply couldn't match up against such sides from the first game, being obviously a weaker side as their realistic chance is to end up at fifth position just above Kosovo in the end.

 However, all they could do so far is taking a point in a home match against Kosovo in the first round, while the side has suffered next five losses, standing now at the rock bottom position together with Kosovo, with already twelve points less than second placed Iceland.
 In the most recent match, the side lost in front of own fans against Ukraine in June, as the side looked competitive but not enough in order to threaten the Ukrainians more.

 In comparison to previous matches, goalkeeper Niki Maenpaa (26/0, Brighton), defenders Niklas Moisander (58/2, Werder, usually captain too), Jukka Raitala (39/0, Columbus), midfielders Riku Riski (27/4, Odds), Roman Eremenko (73/5, CSKA Moscow) and forward Joel Pohjanpalo (25/5, Leverkusen) won't be playing in this one.

 Iceland didn't look like having a lot of chances before the previous qualifying game played, as the side managed to improve their chances a lot with a narrow 1:0 victory in front of own fans against Croatia in June.
 After these three points taken, the team has same number of points as first placed Croatia (thirteen) and they are once again competitive in the battle for the direct placement to Russia.